schw4b/assip/README.md

 We provide a short analysis script (`survival.R`) to replicate the main findings of our study using the original data (`assip.RData`).
 Results in our paper may slightly differ because these are based on twenty imputed dataset.
 Variable description and statistical output see below.

 Gysin-Maillart A, Schwab S, Soravia LM, Megert M, & Michel K (2016).
 A Novel Brief Therapy for Patients Who Attempt Suicide: A 24-months follow-up randomized controlled study of the Attempted Suicide Short Intervention Program (ASSIP).
 PLoS Medicine 13(9):e1001968.
-10.1371/journal.pmed.1001968.
-[Full paper](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1001968)
+[10.1371/journal.pmed.1001968](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1001968).

 ## Variable description
     amb_sess_t1_6M	Number of outpatient sessions at time one (t1), including the last 6 months